In a recent blog, we looked at provider directories, regulations around them, and fines levied against health plans for inaccurate directories.

 Check back later for additional information on implementing an MDM solution.

-To learn more about the IQVIA Healthcare Center of Excellence Informatics practice, please reach out to Justin Washburn, vice president, Healthcare Data Management.
+To learn more about the IQVIA’s Healthcare Technology Informatics practice, please reach out to Justin Washburn, vice president, Healthcare Data Management.